Lady Mary Wortley Montagu: Early married life before travelling to the Ottoman Empire

 Lady Mary Wortley Montagu and Edward Wortley Montagu spent the first years of their married life in England.
-She had a son, Edward Wortley Montagu the younger, named after his father Edward Wortley Montagu, on 16 May 1713, in London.
+She had a son, Edward Wortley Montagu the younger, named after his father Edward Wortley Montagu, born on 16 May 1713, in Westminster.
 On 13 October 1714, her husband accepted the post of Junior Commissioner of the Treasury.
-When Lady Mary joined him in London, her wit and beauty soon made her a prominent figure at court.
+When Lady Mary joined him in Westminster, her wit and beauty soon made her a prominent figure at court.
 She was among the society of George I and George Augustus, Prince of Wales, and counted amongst her friends Molly Skerritt, Lady Walpole, John, Lord Hervey, Mary Astell, Sarah Churchill, Duchess of Marlborough, Alexander Pope, John Gay, and Abbé Antonio Schinella Conti.

 In December 1715, at the age of twenty-six, Lady Mary contracted smallpox.
 She survived, but while she was ill someone circulated the satirical "court eclogues" she had been writing.
 One of the poems was read as an attack on Caroline, Princess of Wales, in spite of the fact that the "attack" was voiced by a character who was herself heavily satirised.